AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2024-12-09-Larval-size-and-symbiont-cell-density-from-Hawaii-2023-project.md

 - Remove as much Z-fix as possible from each tube and discard (~200 uL)
 - Add 200 uL of DI water
+- Homogenize with Tissue Tearer homogenizer
-- Centrifuge for 3 minutes at 3,000g
+- Centrifuge for 3 minutes at 3,500rcf
 - Remove the liquid host fraction and discard (this sample was fixed, so we are not able to keep it for any other assays)
+- Centrifuge again for 3 min at 3,500rcf and remove supernatant
-- Freeze pellet at -80°C until processing for cell counts
+- Freeze pellet at -20°C until processing for cell counts

-#### DATE LOG OF PROCESSING HERE
+#### 20241210

+Samples completed for this step:

+- F1-F35

 ## Cell density

-- Thaw sample on ice
-- Resuspend in 100 uL DI water and mix with pipette
+- Resuspend pellet in 100 uL DI water and mix with pipette (record resuspension volume)
-- Homogenize briefly with pipette
+- Sonicate with microtip tissue homogenizer for 5 sec
 - Count cells on hemocytometer in 6 replicates per sample using the [Putnam Lab protocol](https://github.com/Putnam-Lab/Lab_Management/blob/master/Lab_Resources/Physiology_Protocols/Cell_Density-Protocol.md)
 - Cell density will be calculated in R and normalized to number of larvae (cells per larvae) and larval size (cells per unit planar surface area).

-#### DATE LOG OF PROCESSING HERE
+#### 20241209

+Samples completed for this step:

+- F1

+I trialed cell counts for sample F1 today.
+I did a set of cell counts before sonication and after sonication.
+I found that the tissue was very clumped and hard to see cells before sonication and were clear to see afterwards.

+Counts before sonication were done on 4 squares per replicate with a mean of 114 cells per replicate.
+CV was 11%.

+Counts after sonication were also done on 4 squares and also had a mean of 114 cells per replicate!
+CV was 14%.

+This indicates that cells were not lost/lysed during sonication.
+I will keep the sonication step to make the cells easier to see.
+Data for sample F1 is entered.